AI Agency Case Studies and Social Proof: How to Win Clients with Results

 2. The Problem (In Vivid Detail)

 The problem section is where most case studies become too abstract.
+"They had inefficient processes" tells the reader nothing.
 Make it specific and painful.
+Your goal is to describe the problem so accurately that prospects who have the same issue feel like you're reading their mind.
 Include:

 Example: "Their inventory reconciliation process required two team members to spend 14 hours each week manually comparing purchase orders, warehouse receipts, and invoices across three systems.
 They were averaging 23 reconciliation errors per month, each requiring 1-2 hours to investigate and correct.
 The head of operations described it as 'the thing that keeps me up at night.'"